 D+R’s DRIVE is a full-service solution that provides NAED with the processes and tool necessary to ensure its program meets the needs of its members.
-From the start, D+R worked with NAED’s Market Data Task Force to identify ways the organization could best leverage data to advance its members’ strategic goals.
+When D+R was first engaged, we met with NAED’s Market Data Task Force to identify ways the organization could best leverage data to advance its members’ strategic goals.

-Following a six-month roll out, NAED now has its own market share program tool (built by D+R but owned by NAED) that allows members to submit, aggregate and analyze market data on the electrical wholesale distribution market.
-As the program grows the tool will allow participating members to breakdown data by geographic area, customer segment and product category, and participants will be able to track and benchmark their own performance against the aggregate market.
+Following a six-month roll-out, NAED has their own market share program tool (built by D+R but owned by NAED) that allows members to submit, aggregate and analyze market data on the electrical wholesale distribution market.
+The tool allows members to breakdown data by geographic area, customer segment and product category, and participants will be able to benchmark their own performance against the aggregate market.

 For the data collection and management, D+R provides full-service assistance to participating distributors.
 This includes: